OCA/sale-workflow/sale_covenant/README.rst

 - deliver products with white mark: customers becomes the original producer from their customers point of view.
 - several covenant (markets) by customer are possible (i.e. public markets).
 - several customers share commercial conditions through the same covenant: department store or franchisee.
-- sale to several clients of the same market but invoice a unique partner.
+- sale to several customers of the same market but invoice a unique partner.

 Usage